 Butterball, LLC, a Mount Olive, N.C. establishment, is recalling approximately 78,164 pounds of raw ground turkey products that may be contaminated with Salmonella Schwarzengrund, the U.S. Department of Agriculture’s Food Safety and Inspection Service (FSIS) announced today.

-The U.S. Department of Agriculture (USDA) allows states agencies to submit a statewide waiver to allow Child Nutrition Programs (CNPs) to assign free eligibility to all students in state-funded pre-kindergarten programs.
+The U.S. Department of Agriculture (USDA) provides the option for states agencies to request a statewide waiver to allow Child Nutrition Programs (CNPs) to assign free eligibility to students in state-funded pre-kindergarten programs.
 TDA has requested continuation of the previous waiver to assign free eligibility to state-funded pre-kindergarten students.
 Click the headline above to read the full Public Notice and Information for the Proposed Waiver Request.

 USDA approved TDA’s request for statewide Summer Food Service Program waivers related to First Week Site Visits, Time Restrictions for Meal Service, and Eligibility for Closed Enrolled Sites.

 Awardees will also receive written notification of their award during the upcoming weeks.
 Click on headline for more details.

 Starting July 1, 2019 schools will be allowed to make the following adjustments related to their menu choices: